bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-13-publishing.md

 **Are all fields required?**

-While not all fields are required to publish edits for your listing, they are all highly recommended.
-Without filling in all fields, your listing will be missing information that merchants have seen on other listings and expect to see throughout the Marketplace.
+For Marketplace approval, you'll need to fill out all fields on your listing with applicable content and links.
+These will be reviewed as part of the Marketplace approval process.
+The **Case Studies** field and **Videos** field are optional.

 **Am I able to preview the changes to my listing before publishing them?**